WEEE-Open/sso/README.md

 on mm1, just follow the readme.
 It also contains some details on how the servers and TLS are configured.

+### WSO2 IS configuration files

+This is what changed from default in each file:

+* application-authentication.xml: configure `<AuthenticatorConfig name="totp" enabled="true">` section
+* carbon.xml: set `<HostName>` and `<MgtHostName>`
+* catalina-server.xml: change enabled protocols and keystore location & password
+* embedded-ldap.xml: disable it entirely
+* identity.xml: this `<Resource context="(.*)/.well-known(.*)" secured="false" http-method="all"/>` and disable consent management
+* user-mgt.xml: configure external LDAP user store

+When a new version is released, rather than keeping the old configuration files, it's better to grab fresh ones from the updated server and apply changes again.
+This may break some stuff, but it's probably better than being the only person on the planet to still have *that* option set to false from 10 releases ago and it causes random errors that nobody else on the Internet has ever mentioned...

 ## License

 MIT unless otherwise noted (some of the involved software and Ansible roles have a different license)